PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Installation ==

-You have to install PG4WP *before* setting up your WordPress installation for things to work properly.
+You have to install PG4WP *before* configuring your WordPress installation for things to work properly.
 This is because the database needs to be up and running before any plugin can be loaded.

+1. Place your WordPress files in the right place on your web server.

-1. Unzip the files and put the `pg4wp` directory in your `/wp-content` directory.
+1. Unzip the files from PG4WP and put the `pg4wp` directory in your `/wp-content` directory.

 1. Copy the `dp.php` from the `pg4wp` directory to `wp-content`